NuninhoSousa25/BG-remover-for-3dgs/README.md

 need better logging and error handeling

-ui need scroll ,
-and preview needs better click to drag instead of scrol to drag,
+ui needs scroll for the panels , and preview needs better control and sensitivity  currently is too laggy and sensitive